saucelabs/sauce-connect-docker/README.md

 ## CI Example

-If you want to run this Docker image as part of your CI/CD pipeline, you can run the following steps:
+If you want to run this Docker image as part of your CI/CD pipeline, you can either use the Sauce Connect Proxy "ready file" (available for all versions) or, starting with v4.8.0, `readiness` endpoint (see [Kubernetes support](#kubernetes-support)).

 1. __Create "wait-for-sc.sh" file__